-On November 30, 2015, Laurie J. Ferenc ("petitioner") filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act" or "Program").
-Petitioner alleges that as a result of receiving an influenza ("flu") vaccine on September 11, 2013, she suffered an injury to her left shoulder.
+On June 16, 2016, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
+Petitioner alleges that as a result of her September 22, 2015 influenza ("flu") vaccination she suffered a shoulder injury related to vaccine administration ("SIRVA").
 Petition at 1.
-The case was assigned to the Special Processing Unit ("SPU") of the Office of Special Masters.
+The case was assigned to the Special Processing Unit of the Office of Special Masters.

-On March 7, 2016, respondent filed her Rule 4(c) report in which she concedes that petitioner is entitled to compensation in this case.
+On September 16, 2016, respondent filed her Rule 4(c) report in which she concedes that petitioner is entitled to compensation in this case.
 Respondent's Rule 4(c) Report at 1.
-Specifically, respondent concluded that petitioner's alleged injury is consistent with shoulder injury related to vaccine administration ("SIRVA"), and that it was caused-infact by the flu vaccine she received on September 11, 2013.
-Id. at 3.
-Respondent further stated that she did not identify any other causes for petitioner's SIRVA, and that
+Specifically, respondent has concluded that petitioner's alleged injury is consistent with a shoulder injury related to vaccine administration (SIRVA), and that it was caused in

 1 Because this unpublished ruling contains a reasoned explanation for the action in this case, the undersigned intends to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002.
-44 U.S.C. § 3501 note (2012)(Federal Management and Promotion of Electronic Government Services).
+44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
 In accordance with Vaccine Rule 18(b), petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
 If, upon review, the undersigned agrees that the identified material fits within this definition, the undersigned will redact such material from public access.